Meet Kevin Mannix

 Providing decades of effective leadership for Salem & Keizer.

 Kevin Mannix is a small business attorney and community leader who serves Keizer and North Salem in the Oregon House (District 21).
-He built the Mannix Law Firm in Salem, where his team has spent decades representing and protecting local employers, churches, private schools, and nonprofits.
-Kevin is known for using every tool at his disposal to protect taxpayers, lock up violent criminals, and preserve free expression and religious liberty.
+He built the Mannix Law Firm in Salem, where his team has spent decades representing and protecting local businesses, churches, private schools, and nonprofits.
+Kevin is known for using every tool at his disposal to protect taxpayers, hold criminals accountable, and encourage a more efficient, less intrusive government.

 Kevin earned both his B.A. and J.D. from the University of Virginia.
 He spent part of his childhood in Latin America—living in Ecuador, Bolivia, and Panama while his father served in the Foreign Service.
 He attended Spanish immersion schools and became fluent in Spanish.